PolkaBridge 24 Hour Volume Reaches $1.36 Million (PBR)

-PolkaBridge (CURRENCY:PBR) traded 54.4% higher against the US dollar during the 1 day period ending at 23:00 PM ET on August 29th.
-PolkaBridge has a total market capitalization of $8.18 million and $1.36 million worth of PolkaBridge was traded on exchanges in the last day.
-During the last seven days, PolkaBridge has traded 81.8% higher against the US dollar.
+PolkaBridge (CURRENCY:PBR) traded 54.4% higher against the U.S. dollar during the 24 hour period ending at 21:00 PM E.T. on August 30th.
 One PolkaBridge coin can currently be bought for $0.24 or 0.00000493 BTC on popular cryptocurrency exchanges.
+During the last week, PolkaBridge has traded 81.8% higher against the U.S. dollar.
+PolkaBridge has a market cap of $8.18 million and $1.36 million worth of PolkaBridge was traded on exchanges in the last 24 hours.

 - XRP (XRP) traded down 2.1% against the dollar and now trades at $1.15 or 0.00002348 BTC.